-I love to beautify spaces, connect with people, and get plenty of sunshine.
-I love making and eating good food, doing home improvements, serving in my church, and staying physically active.
+I love to beautify spaces, connect with people, and get plenty of sunshine and Jesus.
+You'll most likely find me listening to audiobooks and podcasts, eating good food, enjoying the outdoors, painting, reading, or serving in my church.
 The ocean, nature, and warmer seasons give me inspiration for my work.